dwhweb/basic_gulp_bootstrap4/README.md

 	│   └── bootstrap
 	│       ├── scss
 	│       │   ├── bootstrap.scss
-	│       │   └── <...Other files and directories>
+	│       │   └── ...Other files and directories
-	│       └── <...Other files and directories>
+	│       └── ...Other files and directories
 	├── package.json
 	├── README.md
 	└── src
 	    ├── images
 	    ├── js
 	    └── scss

+Feel free to delete any .keep files you find in the ```src/``` and ```dist/``` directories, these are only included so git retains the directory structure.

 The Gulpfile contains tasks pertaining to HTML, Sass, images and Javascript but you probably don't want to use it that way.
 The tasks you are probably interested in are